kljr/SpringboardVM/README.md

 config/local.config.yml.
 * Automates replacing generic site databases and file assets with reference site assets.
-* Automates optional symlinking of sites' Springboard directories to shared repositories.
-* Provides shell scripts to allow Drush Make to update Drupal core and contributed modules without touching a site's Springboard folders.
 * Provides a Drush alias to quickly install and configure developer
 modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and